Standon, Hertfordshire: History

+Geography

 Standon village has many local facilities.
 In addition to the church, there is a village hall, two public houses, a Chinese restaurant, post office, butcher, baker, and newsagent.
 Villagers also make frequent use of facilities in neighbouring Puckeridge, which include a pharmacy, estate agent, petrol station, public houses, doctor's surgery and primary schools (including St Thomas of Canterbury, a Roman Catholic primary school).